MonitorArmGuide

 Warranty10 years10 years10 years

-Best formost monitors under 19 lbsheavy ultrawides up to 42 lbslong reach, premium build
+Best formost monitors up to 25 lbsheavy ultrawides up to 42 lbssturdiest build, mid-heavy displays

-Choose the LX for most monitors under about 19 lbs, the HX for heavy ultrawides and large displays up to 42 lbs, and the MX when you need extra reach or premium materials.
+Choose the LX for most monitors up to 25 lbs, the HX for heavy ultrawides and large displays up to 42 lbs, and the MX when you want the sturdiest, most premium build for a mid-heavy display.

 Quick Verdict by Monitor Type

-• 24–32 inch flat or curved, under 19 lbs: Ergotron LX (Amazon Associates).
+• 24–32 inch flat or curved, up to 25 lbs: Ergotron LX (Amazon Associates).
 The default, the most common, the one you should buy if you don’t have a reason to upgrade.

 Ergotron LX — The Default